 “If there was any cause for concern, you may be sure Harry would bring Rachel away at once.
 He won’t take any risks.”

 “Ross is right,” Caroline agreed.
 “Remarkable as it may seem, you bred a very level-headed son between the two of you.
 And how is Verity?”

 A shadow passed across Demelza’s eyes.
 “Not well.
-She was looking very tired at the wedding, and Tamsin says her feet are often swollen bad she can’t even climb the stairs.
-Andrew was wont to carry her up and down, but when he was from home she would be trapped in her room – she was afeared to make the servants risk it.
+She was looking very tired at the wedding, and Tamsin says her feet are swollen bad - she can’t even climb the stairs.
+Andrew was wont to carry her up and down, but when he’s from home she would be trapped in her room – she’s afeared to make the servants risk it.
 So they’ve made over the morning room into a bedroom and small parlour for her, and she can look out at the garden and the sea.”

 “That’s kind of them.”

-"Yes it is.
-Verity was saying at the wedding what a comfort they are to her.
-When I think what a worry Andrew was when he was younger, with his drinking and his gambling.”
+“Yes it is.
+Verity was saying at the wedding what a comfort he is to her.
+When I think what a worry he was when he was younger, with his drinking and his gambling.”

-“He got in with Valentine Warleggan’s set,” Caroline said.
+“He got in with Valentine Warleggan’s set.”
+Caroline shook her head.
 “That wasn’t healthy for any young man.”

-Demelza’s teacup rattled slightly in its saucer, and she set it down carefully on the table beside her.
-Fortunately Caroline didn't seem to notice her reaction - she was bending to feed half a biscuit to Horace, who was begging politely with one paw.
+Demelza’s hand shook slightly as she put her tea-cup down.
+Valentine… There were secrets there which even Caroline didn’t know.
+Fortunately her friend was bending to feed half a biscuit to Horace, who was begging politely with one paw.